Table of Contents

 T

-The value of the element of type T at the back of the buffer.
+The element at the back of the buffer (equivalent to this[Size - 1]).

 Clear()